Semiring Programming: A Declarative Framework for Generalized Sum Product Problems: Introduction

 Be that as it may, it is widely accepted that solving real-world AI problems requires an integration of different disciplines.
-Consider, for example, that a robot may decide its course of action using a SAT-based planner, learn about the world using Kalman filters, and grasp objects using geometric optimization technology \cite{DBLP:conf/icra/SrivastavaFRCRA14}.
-But contemporary declarative frameworks offer little support for such universality: KR and constraint formalisms mostly focus on model generation for discrete problems, probabilistic programming languages do not handle linear and arithmetic constraints, and finally, optimization frameworks work with linear algebra and algebraic constraints to specify the problem and thus are quite different from the high-level descriptions used in the other disciplines and do not support probabilistic or logical reasoning.
+Consider, for example, that a robot may decide its course of action using a SAT-based planner, learn about the world using Kalman filters, and grasp objects using geometric optimization technology.
+But contemporary declarative frameworks offer little support for such universality: knowledge representation and constraint formalisms mostly focus on model generation for discrete problems, probabilistic programming languages do not handle linear and arithmetic constraints, and finally, optimization frameworks work with linear algebra and algebraic constraints to specify the problem and thus are quite different from the high-level descriptions used in the other disciplines and do not support probabilistic or logical reasoning.

-What is lacking here is a universal modeling framework that allows us to declaratively specify problems involving \emph{logic} and \emph{constraints}, \emph{mathematical programs}, as well as \emph{discrete and continuous probability distributions} in a simple, uniform, modular and transparent manner.
-Such a framework would greatly simplify the development and understanding of AI systems with integrated capabilities, and would tame the model building process.
-In this paper, we propose a new declarative framework called \emph{semiring programming} (SP) that is an attempt to fill this gap.
+Of course, hybrid approaches that treat different computations as independent but communicating processes is an option to address this challenge, but these integrations may not be transparent.
+So what is lacking here is a universal modeling framework that allows us to declaratively specify problems involving \emph{logic} and \emph{constraints}, \emph{mathematical programs}, as well as \emph{discrete and continuous probability distributions} in a simple, uniform, modular and transparent manner.
+Such a framework, together with a generic inference mechanism, would greatly simplify the development and understanding of AI systems with integrated capabilities, and would tame the model building process.

-Eugene Freuder (\citeyear{freuder}) famously quipped: ``constraint programming represents one of the closest approaches computer science has yet made to the Holy Grail of programming: the user states the problem, the computer solves it."
-The underlying idea was summarized in the slogan: The vision of SP builds upon this equation in that: Thus a model is expressed in a logical system in tandem with a semiring and a weight function.
-In its essence, semiring programming rests on three important developments: